Dodgers recover, beat Giants 9-6 on Betts' 3-run HR in 8th - WHIZ News

 LOS ANGELES (AP) — Mookie Betts broke an eighth-inning tie with a three-run homer and the Los Angeles Dodgers beat the San Francisco Giants 9-6 on Thursday night after blowing a five-run lead in the seventh.

-The streaking NL West leaders won their fifth in a row and 12th in 13 tries, with the All-Star Game logos on the field nearly obliterated two nights after the Dodgers hosted the Midsummer Classic for the first time since 1980.
+Freddie Freeman homered early and the NL West leaders won their fifth in a row, eighth straight at home and 12th in 13 tries overall, with the All-Star Game logos on the field nearly obliterated two nights after the Dodgers hosted the Midsummer Classic for the first time since 1980.

+“We got the win and that’s the most important thing,” Betts said.
+“That’s why it’s a team game.
+You’ve got to pick each other up and we did that tonight.”

 Betts also made a spectacular diving catch on Joc Pederson’s liner in the right-field corner for the final out.